Requirements for those who have either regular or unsupervised interaction with children, youth, or vulnerable adults.

 News & Events

-Documents Posted: Second Independent, External Audit of the Archdiocese’s Safe Environment Policies and Procedures
+Documents Posted: Third Independent, External Audit of the Archdiocese’s Safe Environment Policies and Procedures

-January 9, 2019 – A second independent, external audit of the Archdiocese’s Safe Environment policies and procedures was conducted and it found that the Archdiocese is in substantial compliance with the Ramsey County Settlement Agreement.
+January 28, 2020 – A third and final independent, external audit of the Archdiocese’s Safe Environment policies and procedures was conducted and it found that the Archdiocese is in substantial compliance with the Ramsey County Settlement Agreement.
 Continue reading